Tax Fairness

 Top Placements

-Six months inside a leading tax justice organization: think tanks, advocacy groups, or multilateral bodies.
+Six months inside a leading tax justice organization: think tanks, advocacy groups, or international bodies.
 Not an internship.
-Live policy, active campaigns, real challenges.
+High-stakes policy challenges, active campaigns, real impact.

 Collective Impact